tednaleid/blog/docs/_posts/2021-05-02-kafka-topic-partitioning-replication.markdown

 Kafka [uses this strategy internally on its `__consumer_offsets` topic](https://docs.confluent.io/platform/current/clients/consumer.html#consumer-groups) that tracks the state all consumers' `group.id`s.
-Messages are keyed on `group.id` + topic name + partition, but are partitioned on just the `groupId`.
+Messages are keyed on `group.id` + topic name + partition, but are partitioned on just the `groupId` ([using `String.hashCode()`](https://github.com/apache/kafka/blob/2.8/core/src/main/scala/kafka/coordinator/group/GroupMetadataManager.scala#L188)).
 This allows new consumers to subscribe to a single partition that will hold all updates for their `group.id`.

 Example command to see data on the `__consumer_offsets` topic